 A student (including an applicant) who wishes to have a service animal or support animal reside with him or her in on-campus residential housing should contact the Office of Learning and Disability Services, who will review each request on a case-by-case basis.
+The student/applicant must make a separate request for each academic year in which he/she wishes to have a service animal or support animal reside with him or her in on-campus housing.
+The approval from the Office of Learning and Disability Services is only good for the academic year in which it is granted.
 Generally, service and support animals will be permitted to reside with the student when there is an established need for the animal that is connected to the individual's disability, in order to permit the student to have an equal opportunity to use and enjoy on-campus residential housing.
+However, if the animal is not of the type commonly kept in the household for pleasure, rather than for commercial purposes, the animal will generally not be permitted, unless the student demonstrates, via reliable documentation, a disability-related therapeutic need for the specific animal or the specific type of animal.
+The University will evaluate whether to permit any specific animal on a case-by-case basis.